 - Lion’s Mane Mushroom: protects brain function, relieves inflammation, preserves digestive health and fights free radical formation

-Where to Find & How to Use Reishi Mushrooms
+Where to Find and How to Use Reishi Mushrooms

 Wondering where to buy reishi mushroom supplements?
 Thanks to their growing popularity, you’re likely to come across reishi mushroom powder, capsule or extract supplements in health food stores or online.
-It’s important to always read the directions carefully since dosage can vary depending on how concentrated the product is and the likelihood of having side effects can increase when you take too much.
+It’s important to always read the directions carefully since dosage can vary depending on how concentrated the product is.
+The likelihood of having side effects can increase when you take too much.

-If you’re feeling a little more adventurous, you can also try your hand at mushroom foraging; you can typically find reishi mushroom growing in warm regions throughout Asia, the southeastern U.S., southern Europe and the south Pacific.
+If you feel a little more adventurous, you can also try your hand at mushroom foraging.
+You can typically find reishi mushrooms growing in warm regions throughout Asia, the Southeastern United States, Southern Europe and the South Pacific.
 If you have a green thumb, you can also grow the red reishi mushroom at home by purchasing reishi spawn online.

 Reishi Mushroom Recipes